 In exchange for MWRA agreeing to implement its revised long-term control plan, DEP agreed to issue a series of five (5), up to three-year extensions to the water quality variances for the Lower Charles River Basin and the Alewife Brook/Upper Mystic River through 2020.
 As they relate to MWRA, the terms and conditions of the variance extensions would be limited to the requirements of the Court Order (i.e. MWRA's responsibility is to implement the long-term control plan contained in the revised Schedule Seven).
-The most recent variance extensions were issued by DEP on August 31, 2016 for Alewife Brook/Upper Mystic River and for Lower Charles River Basin.
-These extensions are in effect until September 1, 2019 when it is expected that DEP will issue additional extensions.
+Pursuant to an agreement reached by MWRA, DEP and EPA in the spring of 2019, MWRA will perform water quality modeling of Alewife Brook/Upper Mystic River and Lower Charles River Basin as part of its CSO performance assessment.
+In turn, DEP issued 5-year variances for these water bodies on August 30, 2019, effective through August 31, 2024.
+These variances, issued to MWRA, the City of Cambridge (Charles River, Alewife Brook/Upper Mystic River) and the City of Somerville (Alewife Brook/Upper Mystic River), also require public notification of CSO discharges, progress reports and public briefings on the 2018-2021 CSO Performance Assessment, the evaluation of additional CSO mitigation projects defined in the variances, and the development of updated CSO control plans for these waters, among other CSO and CSO impact mitigation requirements.

 The Second CSO Stipulation (2006) replaces the stipulation entered in 1987 that established MWRA's responsibility to develop and implement a region-wide CSO long-term control plan.
 The Second CSO Stipulation states that once MWRA has implemented the recommended plan and demonstrated that it meets the specified goals for activation frequency and discharge volumes, each CSO community will be solely responsible for level of control and other regulatory requirements at the CSO outfalls it owns and operates in accordance with its NPDES discharge permit.
-These important conditions in the Second Stipulation provide much greater certainty to the MWRA and its ratepayers relative to the scope and cost of the CSO program through 2020.
-The elements of the final long-term CSO control plan and the numerical CSO discharge goals for each receiving water segment are presented in Table 1 on the following page.
+These important conditions in the Second Stipulation provided much greater certainty to the MWRA and its ratepayers relative to the scope and cost of the CSO program and its projects through 2020.
+The elements of the final long-term CSO control plan and its numerical CSO discharge goals for each receiving water segment are presented in Table 1 on the following page.

 The CSO project schedules in Schedule Seven are aggressive and reflect project-specific design, permitting and construction requirements.
 Cost risks include unforeseen subsurface conditions, utility conflicts and the need to manage traffic and community impacts in densely populated neighborhoods.
 MWRA entered into memoranda of understanding (MOU) and financial assistance agreements (FAA) with BWSC, City of Cambridge and Town of Brookline, by which each community implemented one or more of the 35 CSO projects and MWRA funded eligible engineering, construction and force account costs.
 The BWSC MOU/FAA (9 projects) ended on June 30, 2017.

-MWRA and BWSC entered into a new four-year financial assistance agreement for Dorchester Interceptor Inflow Removal (formerly part of the South Dorchester Bay sewer separation project) effective July 1, 2017.
-The Town of Brookline MOU/FAA (1 project) ended on July 31,2014, and the City of Cambridge MOU/FAA (5 projects) ended on June 30, 2018.
+MWRA and BWSC entered into a new four-year financial assistance agreement for Dorchester Interceptor Inflow Removal (formerly part of the South Dorchester Bay sewer separation project) effective beginning July 1, 2017.
+Under this agreement, BWSC completed an inflow removal construction contract by June 30, 2021 when the Dorchester Agreement came to an end.
+In June 2021, MWRA and BWSC entered a new financial assistance agreement transferring \$2.2 million of remaining funds in the Dorchester Agreement for construction of "East Boston Sewer Separation Contract 3 and Other CSO Improvements".
+The Town of Brookline MOU/FAA (1 project) ended on July 31, 2014, and the City of Cambridge MOU/FAA (5 projects) ended on June 30, 2018.